webtides/luna-docs/content/docs/configuration.md

     },

     api: {
-        // An array of directories in which you define your api.
+        // An array of directories in which you define your api routes.
         input: [ path.join(__dirname, "api") ],

         // The context path of your api.
 Defaults to /api.